Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 Trauma Shatters Hope and Eliminates the Future

-Math trauma manifests as anxiety or dread, and an incapacitating fear of being wrong.
+Math trauma manifests as anxiety or dread, and a strong fear of being wrong.

 Most students develop a math trauma after a bad experience with math.
 They begin to think they aren’t good at math that it will never change.